j1-lee/j1-lee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am a Ph.D. candidate in Economics at Yale University.
+Hi, I am Jaewon Lee.
+I received my PhD in Economics from Yale University in May 2024.
+My research interests include Industrial Organization and Applied Econometrics.

-**Research Interests**: Industrial Organization, Applied Econometrics

 **E-mail**: <jaewon.lee@yale.edu>